 The Student Ally Center focuses in addressing the Retention success metric by addressing non-academic challenges that students may experience outside the classroom through resource connection.
 According to the Inquiries Journal, nontraditional students are more likely to leave school due competing responsibilities outside of academics including work, parenting, caregiving, etc. Due to the lack of support from their home or institution, nontraditional students are less likely to complete their academic goals.
 Addressing the non-academic challenges with resource connection, referrals, and case management can positively impact retention and student success.
-The Student Ally Center serves the entire student population and will focus efforts in addressing non-academic challenges for disproportionately impacted students under the retention metric including Asian females, Black males, and Hispanic/Latinx males.
+The Student Ally Center serves the entire student population and focuses efforts in addressing non-academic challenges for disproportionately impacted students under the retention metric including American Indian/Alaska Native, Black/African American, Hispanic/Latinx females, Veterans females, and White males.